StudyFinder

 Exclusion Criteria:

-• Patients with disease progression at either the primary or pulmonary metastatic site while on initial therapy.
+* Patients with unresectable primary tumor. * Patients with pulmonary metastatic lesions that would require anatomic resection (lobectomy or pneumonectomy) or lesions that are defined as "central" (i.e., central lesion involves or is proximal to segmental bronchi and peripheral is lesion distal to segmental bronchi). * Patients with chest wall or mediastinal based metastatic lesions, or with significant pleural effusion. * Patients with disease progression at either the primary or pulmonary metastatic site while on initial therapy.
 Note: Once the patient has been enrolled on the study, additional computed tomography (CT) scans are not anticipated prior to thoracic surgery.
-Note: Some variation in nodule size measurements over the course of pre-operative therapy is anticipated and does not qualify for exclusion unless deemed true disease progression by the primary treatment team.
+Note: Some variation in nodule size measurements over the course of pre-operative therapy is anticipated and does not qualify for exclusion unless deemed true disease progression by the primary treatment team. * Patients with evidence of extrapulmonary metastatic disease. * Patients who received therapeutic pulmonary surgery for lung metastasis prior to enrollment. * All patients and/or their parents or legal guardians must sign a written informed consent. * All institutional, Food and Drug Administration (FDA), and National Cancer Institute (NCI) requirements for human studies must be met.

-Procedure: Biospecimen Collection, Procedure: Computed Tomography, Other: Questionnaire Administration, Procedure: Thoracoscopy, Procedure: Thoracotomy
+PROCEDURE: Biospecimen Collection, PROCEDURE: Computed Tomography, OTHER: Questionnaire Administration, PROCEDURE: Thoracoscopy, PROCEDURE: Thoracotomy

 Children’s Health